LIS501/syllabi/SecAFall16.md

 write a narrative assessment of the content, organization, and potential users and uses.

-Due October 2 by midnight.
+Due October due date at 11:59 PM.
 This assignment is worth 20 points.

 ## Before you begin {.prereq}